 The Dark Side of Camelot by Seymour Hersh is published.

 Thirteen Days, a film about the Cuban Missile Crisis is released.
-Kevin Costner stars as he did in JFK (though does not play JFK in either case).
-Bruce Greenwood is JFK and Steven Culp, RFK (The 13 days are October 14th-28th 1962).
+Kevin Costner stars as he did in JFK (although does not play JFK in either case).
+Bruce Greenwood is JFK and Steven Culp, RFK (The 13 days referred to in the title are October 14th-28th 1962).

 Another JFK , Senator John (Forbes) Kerry wins the Democratic presidential nomination.
 He is also from Massachusetts and is the first Roman Catholic to be nominated since John F. Kennedy himself.
 However, he ultimately lacks the Kennedy magic and is beaten in the November election by President George W. Bush.
 The Bush political dynasty has thus far produced two US presidents.

 The Manchurian Candidate centring on political assassinations is remade, starring Denzel Washington.

 The film Bobby, directed by Emilio Estevez and based around the day of Bobby Kennedy’s assassination is released.
 Estevez is the son of Martin Sheen who played JFK in 1983.